Central Area Transmission System: History

 Plans for the site began from the discovery of BP's Lomond field in May 1972.
 In addition, other fields were discovered in the Central Graben Area of the North Sea.

 The receiving terminal site for the system was built between 1990 and 1993.
 It was originally operated by Amoco.
 The CATS pipeline was completed in 1993, receiving gas from two of Amoco's fields: Everest and Lomond, now owned by Chrysaor.

 Together with the development of the Everest and Lomond fields, the project, which included the construction of an offshore riser platform and pipeline, was one of the largest construction projects ever undertaken in the UK, second only to the Channel Tunnel at that time.

 Due to increased demand within the Central North Sea, the decision was taken to provide a processing service to future users of the CATS pipeline, enabling delivery of their gas into the National Transmission System.
 This required the construction of a pipeline reception and gas treatment facility, and the CATS gas and liquids processing plant, comprising two processing trains, each with the capacity to handle around 17 million standard cubic metres of gas per day.
 The first of the new trains went into operation four months ahead of schedule in May 1997, and the second train was commissioned in 1998.

 In July 2007, the CATS pipeline was damaged by the anchor of the vessel 'Young Lady'.
 The pipeline was shut-in for two months.

-In 2023, CATS celebrated 30 years of operation since first gas was received at the terminal on 12th May 1993, and throughout the years CATS has evolved to become a nationally-significant energy infrastructure asset that plays a vital role in maintaining the UK's energy security.
+In 2023, CATS celebrated 30 years of operation since gas was first received at the terminal on 12 May 1993.